QuickLogic-Corp/qorc-sdk/qt_apps/qt_bootloader/README.rst

 The bootloader is loaded by a reset.
 It handles either communicating with the TinyFPGA-Programmer to load new bin files into the flash, or it loads m4 app binary and transfers control to it.
-The bootfpga area contains the binary for the fpga image that the bootlaoder uses.
+The bootfpga area contains the binary for the fpga image that the bootloader uses.
 The m4 app image is expected to contain and load any fpga image that it requires.